Criomby/hubspool/README.md

 (again, you are free to enter whatever you like here and the function still works, the output just might not be ideal without changes to the sort command)<br>
 <br>
 <strong>Rejection:</strong><br>
-If a company / contact person rejects Qundo's offer, the reason for the rejection must be entered under "Company Information" under "Reason for rejection".<br>
+If a company / contact person rejects Qundo's offer, the reason for the rejection must be entered under "Company Information" under "Reason for rejection / unsuitability".<br>

 <strong>Reference contacts:</strong><br>
 Reference contacts are created as contacts under the respective company.<br>